On nef subvarieties: Restriction of a pseudoeffective divisor to a nef subvariety

 \begin{theorem} Let $Y$ be a nef subvariety of codimension $r$ of a projective variety $X$.
 Then

 and

-Here $\iota:Y\hookrightarrow X$ is the inclusion map, $\iota^{*}:\N^1(X)_{\mathbf{R}}\rightarrow\N^1(Y)_{\mathbf{R}}$ is the induced map on the N\'eron-Severi group with $\mathbf{R}$-coefficients and $\overline{\Eff}^{1}(X)$ (resp. $\Big1(X)$) is the cone of pseudoeffective (resp. big) $\mathbf{R}$-Cartier divisors. \end{theorem} \begin{remark} Before proving the theorem, let us point out it is rather straightforward to obtain the conclusion under the stronger assumptions in theorem \ref{theorem: restriction} and the added assumption that $X$ and $Y$ are integral.
-Let $D$ be a pseudoeffective divisor on $X$, i.e. $-D$ is not $(n-1)$-ample (theorem \ref{theorem: n-1 ample}).
+Here $\iota:Y\hookrightarrow X$ is the inclusion map, $\iota^{*}:\N^1(X)_{\mathbf{R}}\rightarrow\N^1(Y)_{\mathbf{R}}$ is the induced map on the N\'eron-Severi group with $\mathbf{R}$-coefficients and $\overline{\Eff}^{1}(X)$ (resp. $\Big1(X)$) is the cone of pseudoeffective (resp. big) $\mathbf{R}$-Cartier $\mathbf{R}$-divisors. \end{theorem} \begin{remark} Before proving the theorem, let us point out it is rather straightforward to obtain the conclusion from Theorem \ref{theorem: restriction} under the stronger assumption that $Y$ is an \underline{ample} subscheme of $X$ and both $X$ and $Y$ are varieties.
+Let $D$ be a pseudoeffective divisor on $X$, i.e. $-D$ is not $(n-1)$-ample (Theorem \ref{theorem: n-1 ample}).
 Suppose on the contrary $D|_{Y}$ is not pseudoeffective.
 Then $-D|_{Y}$ is $(n-r-1)$-ample.
-This gives a contradiction to theorem \ref{theorem: restriction}. \end{remark} \begin{proof}[Proof of theorem \ref{theorem: pseudoeffective}] A divisor is big if and only if it can be written as the sum of a pseudoeffective divisor and an ample divisor.
+This gives a contradiction to Theorem \ref{theorem: restriction}. \end{remark} \begin{proof}[Proof of Theorem \ref{theorem: pseudoeffective}] A divisor is big if and only if it can be written as the sum of a pseudoeffective divisor and an ample divisor.
 Therefore, we can focus on the pseudoeffective case.
-We shall follow the steps in the proof of theorem \ref{theorem: restriction} closely.
-Recall that a Cartier divisor $D$ is $(n-1)$-ample if and only if $-D$ is not pseudoeffective (theorem \ref{theorem: n-1 ample}).
-Given a line bundle $\mathscr{L}$ on $X$ such that $\mathscr{L}|_Y$ is $(n-r-1)$-ample, we need to show $\mathscr{L}$ is $(n-1)$-ample.
-Fix an ample line bundle $\mathscr{O}_{X}(1)$ on $X$. \begin{step}[Pass to the blowup] It suffices to show for any $l\geq 0$, there is an $m_0$ such that $H^{n}(\tilde{X},\pi^{*}(\mathscr{L}^{\otimes m}\otimes \mathscr{O}_{X}(-l)))=0$ for $m\geq m_0$. \end{step} This is true by lemma \ref{lemma: pass to blowup}.
+We shall follow the steps in the proof of Theorem \ref{theorem: restriction} closely.
+Recall that a Cartier divisor $D$ is $(n-1)$-ample if and only if $-D$ is not pseudoeffective (Theorem \ref{theorem: n-1 ample}).
+Therefore, it suffices to show that given a line bundle $\mathscr{L}$ on $X$ such that $\mathscr{L}|_Y$ is $(n-r-1)$-ample, $\mathscr{L}$ has to be $(n-1)$-ample.
+Fix an ample line bundle $\mathscr{O}_{X}(1)$ on $X$.
+Let $\widetilde{X}=\Bl_Y X$. \begin{step}[Pass to the blowup] By Lemma \ref{lemma: pass to blowup}, it suffices to show for any integer $l\geq 0$, there is an integer $m_0$ such that $H^{n}\biggl(\widetilde{X},\pi^{*}\bigl(\mathscr{L}^{\otimes m}\otimes \mathscr{O}_{X}(-l)\bigr)\biggr)=0$ for $m\geq m_0$. \end{step}

-We now fix $l$. \begin{step}[Pass to the exceptional divisor] It is enough to show that there is an $m_0$ such that
+We now fix $l$. \begin{step}[Pass to the exceptional divisor] It is enough to show that there is a positive integer $m_0$ such that

-for $m\geq m_0$ and $k\geq 1$. \end{step} We just have to repeat the argument in step \ref{step: exceptional} in the proof of theorem \ref{theorem: restriction}, i.e. consider the long exact sequence of cohomologies associated to
+for $m\geq m_0$ and $k\geq 1$. \end{step} We just have to repeat the argument in Step \ref{step: exceptional} in the proof of Theorem \ref{theorem: restriction}, i.e., consider the long exact sequence of cohomologies associated to